AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-folder-level.md

 Learn more about using the [AI-powered Smart Help](../user-guide/ai-based-smart-help.md) to find the required content from the Experience Manager Guides documentation.

 ## Configure and customize the XML Editor {#id2065G300O5Z}

 By default, the XML Editor comes with a lot of features to help your authors create DITA documents.
 If you work in a restrictive environment, you can choose which features are exposed to your authors.
 The XML Editor Configuration tab allows you to easily control the features and also change the look-and-feel of your Editor.
 As an administrator, you can customize the following components of the Editor:

 **XML Editor UI Configuration**

-The following tabs provide instructions based on your Experience Manager Guides setup: Cloud Service or On-Premise.
+The following tabs provide information based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]